English Online Dictionary. What means bag? What does bag mean?

 Etymology

-Either of substratum origin or from a Vulgar Latin *begō, from Late Latin bīgō, from Latin bīga.
+Either of substrate origin or from a Vulgar Latin *begō, from Late Latin bīgō, from Latin bīga.
 Less likely from Greek βάζω (vázo, “put in, set on”).
 May have originally referred to putting animals under a yoke.
 Compare Romanian băga, bag.

 Verb

-bag (past participle bãgatã or bãgate)
+bag first-singular present indicative (past participle bãgatã or bãgate)

-- I put, place, apply.
+- to put, place, apply

 Related terms